saitek300/where-are-my-workers/README.md

 ## Installation

-  The following dependencies must be installed to use this application: express and inquirer
+  The following dependencies must be installed to use this application: inquirer, mysql2, console.table and dotenv.

 ## Usage
-  in order to use this app, run the program in node
+  in order to use this app, source the program with db/schema.sql and db/seeds.sql, then run node server.

-## Credits

-  myself

 ## License